• Skip to primary navigation

 Spices, oil, butter in small bowls.

-Mix together the seasonings and press onto both sides of beef.
+Mix together the seasonings in a small bowl and press onto both sides of steaks.

 Steak with seasonings on a white plate.

-Heat the skillet over medium-high flame.
+Heat the skillet over medium-high heat.
 Add the butter and oil.
-Place the steaks in the skillet and let them cook, without moving to get a browned sear on the meat.
+Place the steaks in the skillet and let them cook, without moving to get a browned sear and flavorful crust on the meat.

 Then flip over after 5 minutes and cook the other side.
 Use a meat thermometer and test the steak in the center for doneness.
 Remove to a platter, add a small pat of butter on top and let the steak rest for 5 minutes before slicing.